Attachment measures: Adult Attachment Projective Picture System (AAP)

-Developed by Carol George and Malcolm West in 1999, this is a free response task that involved telling stories in response to eight picture stimuli (1 warm-up & 7 attachment scenes).
-A good description can be found in George and West's 1999 paper in the journal Attachment and Human Development.
-The Adult Attachment Projective Picture System, Attachment Theory and Assessment in Adults is a book describing the AAP assessment method published in 2012.
+Developed by Carol George and Malcolm West in 1999, this is a free response task that involves telling stories in response to eight picture stimuli (1 warm-up & 7 attachment scenes).
+The advantage of using a picture free-response system is that individuals are not asked to describe their own experiences, a method that has been shown to be subject to social desirability and defensive processes especially for assessing attachment trauma.
+(This method is similar to the School-Age Assessment of Attachment (SAA), below.)
+George and colleagues have described the AAP assessment in articles and books, and in a 2023 book, how to implement the AAP in clinical practice for assessment, client conceptualization, treatment planning, analysis, and as a therapeutic guide.

-The AAP can identify four patterns of attachment in adolescents, secure, insecure-dismissing, insecure-avoidant, and insecure-unresolved.
-In adults it can also identify dysregulated attachment.
-(The AAP uses the concept of dysregulated attachment instead of disorganized attachment.)
+The AAP can identify three organized patterns of attachment, secure, insecure-avoidant (or deactivating defenses), insecure-preoccupied/ambivalent (or cognitive disconnection), and also insecure-unresolved (disorganized attachment).
 The AAP identifies the same adult attachment groups as the early version of the AAI (Berkeley model), as described above.
-In addition to providing adult group classifications, the AAP is also used to code attachment defensive information processing patterns, experiences of attachment trauma, attachment synchrony, and personal agency.
-It evaluates Bowlby's three forms of defense, deactivation, cognitive disconnection, and segregated systems.
+In addition to providing adult group classifications, the AAP is also used to code individual attachment defensive information processing patterns, experiences of attachment trauma, attachment synchrony, and personal agency.

 The strongest concurrent validation of the measure is the correspondence between AAP and AAI classification agreement.
 The AAP is demonstrated to be increasingly useful in clinical and neurobiological settings.